Anouar1611/Anouar1611.github.io/_posts/2019-08-08-text-and-typography.md

 That’s all for Spring AOP Example Tutorial, and you have seen how  AOP encapsulates all of these cross-cutting concerns into something called an Aspect.
 I hope you learned the basics of AOP with Spring and can learn more from examples.

-Here is the link of the Demo if you want to test it https://github.com/Anouar1611/AopDemo.git
+Here is the link of the Demo if you want to test it  :  [Demo AOP](https://github.com/Anouar1611/AopDemo.git)

 Wish you that you enjoy this blog !!